 Although the history of TREY only begun in 2019, the student unions of Tampere have long and eventful pasts.

-The student association changed its name to student union in 1926 and the Civil College its name to the School of Social Science in 1930.
+The student association changed its name to student union in 1926 and the Civil College its name to the School of Social Sciences in 1930.
 During the first decade of activity, the societal tensions of Finland could be seen among the students, especially between the socialist and patriotic clubs.
 Correspondingly, the war time brought students closer together.
 The strong political atmosphere of the 1930s took a turn after the war to unified activity in the spirit of reconstruction.

-In the 1950s, the School of Social Sciences begun to look for new facilities and considered moving away from Helsinki, because the number of students was increasing fast and the University of Helsinki was competing of the same students with their teaching schedule.
+In the 1950s, the School of Social Sciences begun to look for new facilities and considered moving away from Helsinki, because the number of students was increasing fast and the University of Helsinki was competing for the same students with their teaching schedule.
 The most tempting of all cities ended up being Tampere, and the decision to move was made in 1956 and the teaching begun in 1960.

-During the move to Tampere, many student owned institutions, like TOAS and Juvenes Oy, were established and are still active today.
+During the move to Tampere, many student-owned institutions, like TOAS and Juvenes Oy, were established and are still active today.
 The student union improved its own administration in 1962 by establishing a Council of Representatives, the highest decision-making body.

 At the beginning of the 21st century, a nationally significant topic of conversation was the limitations on study time, which were opposed strongly.
-In 2004, about 10,000 students marched in Helsinki, and before that, a crowd of thousands marched in Tampere.
-The Parliament finally decided on the limitations on study times in 2005.
+In 2004, about 10,000 students marched in Helsinki and before that, a crowd of thousands marched in Tampere.
+Parliament finally decided on the limitations on study times in 2005.

 Many people influential in politics, culture, science and art have been a part of Tamy.
 During its history, Tamy has been involved in influencing many benefits and subsidies that might even be self-evident to students today.
 It has also boldly taken a stand on societal matters locally, nationally and globally.

-The instability of the world in the 70s brought with it a political wave, which could also be seen in the increase of parties in TTKY’s Council of Representatives.
-For the more political list of candidates, the goals included strong stands on the matters of the world and in Finland.
+The instability of the world in the ’70s brought with it a political wave, which could also be seen in the increase of parties in TTKY’s Council of Representatives.
+For the more political list of candidates, the goals included strong stands on the matters of the world and Finland.
 At the same time, TTKY also became more active than before in national student influencing through SYL.